Table of Contents[Hide][Show]

 - 1. Start Disney World Travel Journals

 - 2. Look for Hidden Mickeys in Road Trip Scenery

 - 3. Disney Road Trip "I Spy BINGO"

 - 4. Stream Disney+ When Driving to Disney World

 - 7. Bring Book Books

 A family vacation to Walt Disney World in Orlando, Florida is one of the most exciting ways to spend time as a family.
 But sometimes getting there in one piece is a battle in itself!
 It takes a little planning and finesse to make a road trip to the Happiest Place on Earth run smoothly.
 We came up with Disney-themed twists on the old family travel standbys for entertainment on a road trip to Disney.

 8 Ways to Entertain Kids When Driving to Disney World

 You’ve done all the planning.
 You crunched numbers and scoured hotels and attractions and restaurants and all of the best deals.
-The tickets are loaded and the Magic Bands are squared away and now you have big eyes for magical memories.
+The tickets are loaded and the Disney MagicBands are on your wrist.
+You’re ready to make magical memories.

 1. Start Disney World Travel Journals